SINTEF/dlite/doc/documentation_contributors.md

 Examples
 --------
 Write your python examples in the same way as done in the [official Python documentation], by preceeding expressions with `>>> ` and the expected output on the next line below the `>>> `.
+Add a blank line at the end of the code listing.
 For example

     ```python